Yvonne K. Fulbright, PhD, MSEd, ACSE

 From Pooped Professional to Sensualist

 When my younger child turned four, I found myself slowly able to reclaim my professional projects and interests, only with an entirely different outlook and desire.
-In my latest evolution as a professional, I find myself becoming more turned on by my abilities as a sensuality educator – a sensualist – tapping my 20+ years as a yogi and meditator, my mindfulness training, my Icelandic roots, and intensive study of positive psychology and happiness in life, overall, and erotic relationships.
+In my latest evolution as a professional, I find myself becoming more turned on by my abilities as a sensuality educator – a sensualist – tapping my 20+ years as a yogi and meditator, my meditation and mindfulness training, my Icelandic roots, and intensive study of positive psychology and happiness in life, overall, and erotic relationships.
 These interests have reinvented the way I approach everything personally, as well as professionally – future articles at the HuffPost and psychologytoday.com, book projects in queue, the promotion of my own sexual enhancements product line with XR Brands, Savvy, and sexuality education consulting.

 I try to start every day with a swim and gratitude practice, thanking the Universe for the opportunity to relax, recharge and renew.
 After much self-care, reflection and revitalization, I’m energized to realize my latest ambitions in serving others.
 I’m motivated to support you in your journey for healthier sex and sensualism via SensualIceland.com and other resources.